Virginie Efira

 Virginie Efira (born 5 May 1977) is a Belgian and French actress.
-She had her first leading role in It Boy (2013).
-Efira subsequently received praise for In Bed with Victoria (2016), for which she received a Magritte Award for Best Actress as well as a César Award for Best Actress nomination.
-She then appeared in Paul Verhoeven's psychological thriller Elle (2016), the drama An Impossible Love (2018), the comedy drama Sibyl (2019) and the black comedy Bye Bye Morons (2020).
-In 2023, she won a César Award for Best Actress for Paris Memories (2022).
+She had her first leading role in It Boy (2013), and subsequently received praise for In Bed with Victoria (2016), for which she received a Magritte Award for Best Actress and her first César Award for Best Actress nomination.

+She also starred in the psychological thriller Elle (2016), the comedy drama Sibyl (2019), the black comedy Bye Bye Morons (2020) and the psychological drama Benedetta (2021).
+In 2023, she won the César Award for Best Actress for Paris Memories (2022).
+For her performance in the drama All of a Sudden (2026) she won the Cannes Film Festival Award for Best Actress.

+Virginie Efira, winner of the Best Performance by an Actress Award for “All Of A Sudden,” speaks during the Palme d'Or winners press conference at the 79th annual Cannes Film Festival at Palais des Festivals on May 23, 2026 in Cannes, France.

 Early life

-Efira was born on 5 May 1977 in the Brugmann district of Brussels, Belgium, the daughter of Professor André Efira, an hemato-oncologist, and Carine Verelst.
+Efira was born on 5 May 1977 in the Brugmann district of Brussels, Belgium, the daughter of Professor André Efira, a hemato-oncologist, and Carine Verelst.
 She has Greek-Jewish ancestry.
 Efira has three siblings.
 She grew up in Schaerbeek.
 Her parents divorced when she was 18 years old.

-Efira studied Latin, math, psychology and social sciences in Brussels.
+Efira studied Latin, maths, psychology and social sciences in Brussels.
 She moved to Paris at the age of 28.